AbhinavOmprakash/clj-gitignore/README.md

 So this is very much a community project and I want people to contribute and suggest ways to improve this.

 And one fine day, if this becomes popular, I'd like to merge it with the standard lein template :)

+# To Do

+Find a sane way to organize all these extensions.